ScryEngineering/scrygroup.com/content/blog-posts/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 It's often thankless because packaging is a mostly invisible job when things go right but not when they go wrong.
 This is in contrast to pushing new features where new work has highly visible and obvious benefits (*especially* to people outside the dev team).
 This imbalance is probably a large factor in why package maintenance is often neglected and just generally avoided.

-PRs such as this [carry costs](https://rgommers.github.io/2019/06/the-cost-of-an-open-source-contribution/) that are not so visible, in this case the improvements to the  <abbr title="Continuous Integration">CI</abbr>  system here reduce those costs for future contributions substantially.
+Pull requests such as this [carry costs](https://rgommers.github.io/2019/06/the-cost-of-an-open-source-contribution/) that are not so visible, in this case the improvements to the  <abbr title="Continuous Integration">CI</abbr>  system here reduce those costs for future contributions substantially.

 I'm posting this just in case there's something that helps other package maintainers realize that they aren't the only ones dealing with frustrating work.